victorjoh/valid-draughts-moves/README.md

 Read Martin Fowler's two articles: 1) [Test-Driven Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html) and 2) [Mocks Aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html).
+The first article is to review what TDD is and the second one is to understand what classicist TDD means by comparing it to mockist TDD.

 Watch [Outside-In Classicist TDD by Sandro Mancuso - Mars Rover](https://www.youtube.com/watch?v=24vzFAvOzo0) to see how to use classist